HackerBschor/df-music-scores-restoration/README.md

 * Returning the dirty image with no transformations ([Mock Baselines Pipeline](dl/mock_baselines.ipynb))
   * Here we mock a model that is "untrained"
 * Returning a completely white Image ([Mock Baselines Pipeline](dl/mock_baselines.ipynb))
-  * For this baseline, we mock a model that collapsed and learned that returning white images is the best solution This happened quite sometimes during the refinement of the architecture, because a major part of the sheets is often white
+  * For this baseline, we mock a model that collapsed and learned that returning white images is the best solution.
+  This happened quite sometimes during the refinement of the architecture, because a major part of the sheet is often white
 * Returning a random image ([Mock Baselines Pipeline](dl/mock_baselines.ipynb))
 * Train a Baseline using 1% of the training data ([Training Pipeline (1% Data)](dl/training_baseline.ipynb))